PluralKit/PluralKit/docs/content/guide/commands.md

 ::: warning
 If you're trying to refer to a member with **spaces or emojis** in their name, you'll need to wrap the name in either 'single' or "double" quotes.
 Alternatively, you can use the [member ID](./ids).
 :::

+### Flags
+**Flags** are small options you can apply to a command to change its behavior.

+All flags follow the format `-word` or `-multiple-words` (as in, they all start with a **-**).
+Flags **may appear in any order**, and most flags can appear anywhere in the command (with some exceptions; although placing them before the first argument is usually a safe bet).

+A common flag is `-clear`, which is used for most "change" commands.
+This flag instructs the command to clear a value instead of showing or changing it.
+For example, to clear your system description, you'd use the flag like this:
+<Cmd comment="Clears your system description (note the flag: -clear)">system description -clear</Cmd>

+Commands with flags list the flags in the **Flags** section below, along with an explanation of what they do.

 ## System commands
 ::: tip